-By: Cory E. Yager, Ex-Police Officer and Award-Winning DUI Attorney Atlanta
+By: Cory E. Yager, Ex-Police Officer, and Award-Winning DUI Attorney

 The agency that is responsible for driver’s license issuance, suspension, and revocation went from being called the Georgia DMVS to the Georgia DDS on July 1, 2005.
 Only five years earlier, Governor Roy Barnes had broken up the monolithic Georgia DPS, which was the name of our DMV in GA.
-Instead of utilizing a commonly-known acronym like BMV (bureau of motor vehicles) or similar abbreviation, our state created DDS, which is used nowhere else in America.
+Instead of utilizing a commonly-known acronym like BMV (bureau of motor vehicles) or a similar abbreviation, our state created DDS, which is used nowhere else in America.

 Now, the Georgia Department of Revenue controls motor vehicle titles, vehicle tag issuance, and collection of annual or other motor vehicle tax collections.
 The Georgia Department of Public Safety runs the State Patrol and motor vehicle carrier regulation, for big rig trucks and buses.

 The Georgia Department of Driver Services (DDS GA) makes sure that drivers who are licensed to drive in Georgia are legally authorized to do so.
 They also track demerit points that Georgia licensees obtain from Georgia traffic tickets and out-of-state traffic citations.
 This department is where you go to get a license or identification card.
 Plus, Georgia residents can renew their driver’s license or get an ID card until they are eligible for a renewed or replaced license after being convicted of driving under the influence.

 GSP officers are now dedicated to law enforcement only.
 Issues of commercial vehicle safety and overseeing the security of the State Capitol are now covered by the Georgia DPS.
 Today, the only functions of GA DPS are to run the Georgia State Patrol (GSP) which includes training new officers, providing the Georgia government hub in downtown Atlanta with Capitol Police officers, and manning the Motor Carrier Compliance Division (MCCD).